Jeffries, Booker warn of "moment of moral urgency" in sit-in protest against GOP budget on Capitol steps

 "As we prepare to come back into session tomorrow, this is a time to choose," Jeffries, a New York Democrat, said as the conversation kicked off early Sunday.
 "And we're either going to choose the side of the American people, or we're going to choose this cruel budget that Republicans are trying to jam down the throats of the American people."

 Jeffries and Booker have been joined by other lawmakers throughout the conversation, including Sens.
-Chris Coons of Delaware and Angela Alsobrooks of Maryland, and Rep. Andre Carson of Indiana, along with advocates, leaders and passersby.
+Chris Coons of Delaware, Angela Alsobrooks of Maryland, Amy Klobuchar of Minnesota, Brian Schatz of Hawaii and Adam Schiff of California, along with Reps.
+Andre Carson of Indiana and Maxwell Frost of Florida, along with advocates, leaders and passersby.

 "We can't keep doing things like business as usual.
 We have to think of creative, new things to do," Booker said.
 "So Hakeem and I thought, let's sit on the steps of the Capitol, open up a live feed right before the sun rises, and begin a conversation."